 Listening to a motivational speech is way easier than writing and delivering one.
 Many important aspects go into creating a memorable motivational speech.
-Can you recall a motivational speech that stuck with you from a famous movie?
+Can you recall an inspirational speech that stuck with you from a famous movie?
 What was it about that particular speech that resonated with you?
-Whether you have to give a motivational speech as part of a class assignment or as part of an important event such as graduation, it’s best to properly prepare before getting up in front of the crowd.
+Whether you have to give a noble speech as part of a class assignment or as part of an important event such as graduation, it’s best to properly prepare before getting up in front of the crowd.
 Let’s take a look at some useful tips for creating a memorable motivational speech.

 The topics for a motivational speech can vary widely.
 Any appropriate motivational topic can be used to connect with the audience.
 There are, however, some motivation topics that are more appropriate than others.
 If you’re tasked with delivering a motivational speech, consider these tried and true topics while in the brainstorming process: